pravinpoudel/Graphics_live_demo_WebGL/README.md

 6. Bounding Box - Axis-Alligned Bounding Box (AABB)

-## Note ( for someone  frustated with decoding in GLSL like i was) :
+## Note ( for anyone frustated with decoding in GLSL like i was/am :sweat: ) :
-JS file [webgl_lint.js](https://greggman.github.io/webgl-lint/webgl-lint.js) included in index.html is a library developed by  Gregg Tavares which is very useful tool for debugging specially for GLSL.
+> JS file [webgl_lint.js](https://greggman.github.io/webgl-lint/webgl-lint.js) included in index.html is a library developed by  Gregg Tavares which is very useful tool for debugging specially for GLSL.